mattrussell2/gradescope-autograder/README.md

 |---testest.toml      [testing configuration file]
 |-
 ```
-For this assignmnent, we want to test the *sorted* output of student code against the *sorted* output of the reference implementation; thus, there is a function named `sort_lines` in `canonicalizers.py` which is used by the autograder.
-Also, there are library files which the students will need that are in `copy/`.
-There is a large set of directories which it's easier to link, so those are in `link/`.
-For each test, there will need to be a unique input to `stdin`, so those files are in `stdin/` (named `testname.stdin`).
-The corresponding `testset.toml` file is as follows:
+For this example, let's imagine we want to test the *sorted* output of student code against the *sorted* output of the reference implementation; we would then provide a function in `canonicalizers.py` to do the sorting.

 ```
 [common]
 max_time     = 600             # 10 minutes
-max_ram      = 8000000         # 8GB
+max_ram      = 3000000         # 3GB
 diff_ofiles  = true            # we will diff the output files produced by the program against the reference ccize_ofiles = true            # canonicalize the output files before diff'ing ccizer_name  = "sort_lines"    # use 'sort_lines' function in canonicalizers.py
 our_makefile = false           # use the student's Makefile
-executable   = "gerp"          # all of the tests will run this executable
+executable   = "myprog"       # all of the tests will run this executable

-[tiny]
+[set_one]
-argv  = ["tinyData", "#{testname}.ofile"]
+argv  = ["myDataFile", "#{testname}.ofile"]
 tests = [
-    { testname = "test01", description = "Tiny Sensitive - we", visibility = "visible"},
+    { testname = "test01", description = "my first test },
-    { testname = "test02", description = "Tiny Sensitive - COMP15" },
+    { testname = "test02", description = "my second test },
-    { testname = "test03", description = "Tiny Insensitive - @i remember", visibility = "visible" },
-    { testname = "test04", description = "Tiny Insensitive - @i i" },
-    { testname = "test05", description = "Tiny Insensitive - @i pretty" },
-    { testname = "test06", description = "Tiny Insensitive - @i gibberish" },
-    { testname = "test07", description = "Tiny Tricky - grep!", visibility = "visible" },
-    { testname = "test08", description = "Tiny Tricky - 40?" },
-    { testname = "test09", description = """Tiny Tricky - \u0022Tree-Mendous""" },
-    { testname = "test10", description = """Tiny Tricky - @i don\u0027t""" }
+    { testname = "test03", description = "my third test" }
 ]

-[small]
+[set_two]
-argv  = ["smallGutenberg", "#{testname}.ofile"]
+argv  = ["myOtherDataFile", "#{testname}.ofile"]
 tests = [
-    { testname = "test11", description = "Small Gutenberg Sensitive - student", valgrind = true },
+    { testname = "testXX", description = "myTest", valgrind = true },
-    { testname = "test12", description = "Small Gutenberg Sensitive - Jumbo", visibility = "visible"},
-    { testname = "test13", description = "Small Gutenberg Sensitive - Easier" },
-    { testname = "test14", description = "Small Gutenberg Sensitive - texts" },
-    { testname = "test15", description = "Small Gutenberg Sensitive - Civilization" },
-    { testname = "test16", description = "Small Gutenberg Sensitive - bachelor" },
-    { testname = "test17", description = "Small Gutenberg Insensitive - @i zoological" },
-    { testname = "test18", description = "Small Gutenberg Insensitive - @i intelligent" },
-    { testname = "test19", description = "Small Gutenberg Insensitive - @i parents" },
-    { testname = "test20", description = "Small Gutenberg Insensitive - @i insensitive diana" },
-    { testname = "test21", description = "Small Gutenberg Tricky - [*]" },
-    { testname = "test22", description = "Small Gutenberg Tricky - computer\u0027s" },
-    { testname = "test23", description = """Small Gutenberg Tricky - \u0022\u0027Joke!\u0027""" },
-    { testname = "test24", description = "Small Gutenberg Tricky - A--little-bit--wild?" },
-    { testname = "test25", description = "Small Gutenberg Tricky - @i {....." },
-    { testname = "test26", description = "Small Gutenberg Tricky - @i www.gutenberg.org" },
-    { testname = "test27", description = "Small Gutenberg Tricky - @i cometh?" },
-    { testname = "test28", description = "Small Gutenberg Tricky - @i deal!" },
-    { testname = "test29", description = """Small Gutenberg Tricky - @i \u0022\u0027""" },
+    { testname = "testYY", description = "myTest2" },
-    { testname = "test30", description = """Small Gutenberg Tricky - @i \"yours?\u0022""" }
+    { testname = "testZZ", description = "myTest3" }
+    ...
 ]

-[medium]
+[set_three]
-valgrind  = false # would take too long max_score = 2.5   # these tests are weighted more
-argv = ["mediumGutenberg", "#{testname}.ofile"]
-tests = [
+valgrind  = false # for example, if for this set you didn't want to run valgrind max_score = 2.5   # these tests are weighted more argv = ["myThirdDataFile", "#{testname}.ofile"] tests = [
-     { testname = "test31", description = "Medium Gutenberg - Time and Memory Complexity" },
+     { testname = "test31", description = "Hello Reader!" },
-     { testname = "test32", description = "Medium Gutenberg with Queries" },
+     { testname = "test32", description = "Happy testing!" },
  ]
 ```
 Notice options for custom timeout, max_ram, etc. Details for each option can be found at the end of this document.
-Regarding output files, `gerp` expects two command-line arguments - the name of the directory to index, and a file to write output to.
+Regarding output files, the program that the students would stubmit above is expected to take two command-line arguments - the name of some data file, and the name of an output file to write.
 For each of the tests, `#{testname}.ofile` will be converted to `test01.ofile`, etc. If your students need to write to an output file, please have them take the name of the file as an input argument, and use this template.
 They can potentially write to multiple files; in the `testset.toml` file, as long the string contains `#{testname}` and ends with an `.ofile` extension, you're good to go.
+NOTE!
+To be clear, the characters "#{testname}" will actually be replaced with the full path for the autograder's output file for that test.
+For example, if the testname is "test01", and the output file is "test01.ofile", the full path will be something like "/home/autograder/autograder/testset/test01.ofile".
+This will be determined by the autograder; however, it's worth noting that #{testname} is only intended to be used in the `argv` field to refer to the output file.
+TODO: change the "#{testname}" to something like"#{testofpath}".

 ## `autograde.py`
 `autograde.py` is the script that does all of the autograding.
 Here's the basic grading procedure: